 Light intensity is measured in lux.
 Most offices produce about 400-500 lux during the day.
-The sun can produce 4000-5000, and even more, lux during the day, suggesting that sunlight may be 10 times or more brighter than indoor light.
+The sun can produce 4000-5000+ lux during the day, suggesting sunlight may be 10x+ brighter than indoor light.

-Studies show that exposure to bright daylight can significantly increase melatonin production at night.4-6 This makes good sense, as melatonin is the special hormone that connects us to the light/dark cycles.
+Studies show exposure to bright daylight can significantly increase melatonin production at night.4-6 This makes sense, as melatonin is the special hormone that connects us to the light-dark cycles.

-One way to naturally boost our melatonin levels is to eat more melatonin-rich foods.
-Studies show that tart cherries have a significant amount of melatonin, and are linked to deeper and better quality sleep.7
+One way to naturally boost melatonin levels is to eat more melatonin-rich foods.
+Studies show tart cherries have a significant amount of melatonin, and are linked to deeper and higher quality sleep.7

 - goji berries